hellraiser7/Algorithms/README.md

      - compare TOS with current closing bracket, return false if not matching
    - Time: O(n) | Space: O(1) , well we needed a hashmap to store the bracket_map

+### 3. Reverse a linked list - Leetcode 206
+  - 3 pointers needed: previous, current and next: none, head, none
+  - while current is not empty, these steps need to be followed:
+    - next is current->next
+    - reversing logic aka current->next = previous
+    - now shifting the pointers: previous = current, current = next
+    - After first iteration, the llist becomes something like: 1 -> 2 -> 3 -> 4 -> x
+                                                                    p    n,c